 ENGINEERED QUARTZ COUNTERTOPS

 We also create durable and attractive engineered quartz countertops.
-Although granite and other natural stones are the gold standards for countertops, many customers may not be ready to make that investment and choose to opt for something more practical and affordable.
+Although granite and other natural stones are the gold standards for countertops, engineered quartz is a beautiful and durable alternative.

 For the customer who is looking for the durability, consistency, ethereal patterns, and the latest trends in texture and color, Gallery 77 offers some of the most versatile selections of quartz countertops in the region, supplied by the top manufacturers in the market today.

-Quartz for kitchens and bathrooms has gained significant popularity in recent years due to its durability and versatility.
-Composed of natural ground quartz and a small percentage of polymer resins, quartz combines the appearance of natural stone with the longevity and range of colors of an engineered countertop material.
-Unlike many types of natural stone countertops, quartz countertops are resistant to staining and other damage from cooking oils, liquids, or other kitchen hazards, some are even UV resistant.
+Quartz kitchen countertops and bathroom countertops have gained significant popularity in recent years due to its durability and versatility.
+Engineered stone countertops are composed of natural ground quartz and a small percentage of polymer resins, quartz combines the appearance of natural stone with the longevity and range of colors of an engineered countertop material.
+Unlike many types of natural stone countertops, quartz countertops have good heat resistance and resistant to staining and other damage from cooking oils, liquids, or other kitchen hazards, some are even UV resistant.
 They are also nonporous, so you don’t have to worry about resealing the surface periodically or dealing with bacteria lingering in the countertop.
 Plus, with the wide array of colors available, you can choose the ideal shade to suit your home or business.